 Board President Charles Ramsey said he was heartened by the strong showing of Measure G and Measure E, the school bond that will be used to rebuild and repair a final group of elementary schools and a middle school that have not been upgraded.

-He said the board wisely resisted pressure not to put two tax measures on the
+He said the board wisely resisted pressure not to put two tax measures on the same ballot as Propositions 30 and 38, a competing statewide tax increase proposal for schools that was rejected by voters.

 Board members said they held out hope for relief from a potential Democratic supermajority in the state Legislature that could direct more money their way.